-Outside of the government mandated restrictions, there are also cultural and demographic considerations that need to remain top of mind in new markets.
+Outside of the government-mandated restrictions, there are also cultural and demographic considerations that need to remain top of mind in new markets.
 On one hand, you need to know your cultural nuances.
 The last thing you want to do is engage a customer in the wrong environment, or with an inappropriate message.
-Be intimately familiar with your target market’s cultural sensitivities and tailor your sales and marketing to be mindful of how to best engage to their preferences.
+Be intimately familiar with your target market’s cultural sensitivities and tailor your sales and marketing to be mindful of how to best engage their preferences.

 The other side of the spectrum is to understand who you’re targeting.
-For example, 70% of all B2B purchases in 2019 were by millenials.
+For example, 70% of all B2B purchases in 2019 were by Millenials.
 They’ve grown up with technology, take to social media if something is wrong, and are concerned with sustainability and online self-service over a physical bricks-and-mortar sales experience.
 You’d need to tailor your plan to engage your specific target audience in a new market.

 What’s The Competitor’s Presence?